Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

-By contrast,~\cite{Zahn:2025tnh} seeks to generalize Brady-Ottewill~\cite{Brady:1998fh} using Hadamard renormalization without restricting to conformal coupling and without the Page approximation.
-In particular, two nontrivial CSS geometries were analyzed---Roberts and Hayward spacetimes---also treated here (Section~\ref{sec:collapse3+1} and Appendix~\ref{sec:Hayward}), and a discrepancy was noted.
-We discuss in the following that there is no genuine discrepancy and that the construction in~\cite{Zahn:2025tnh} would rely on several independent assumptions.
+By contrast,~\cite{Zahn:2025tnh} extends Brady-Ottewill~\cite{Brady:1998fh} using Hadamard renormalization without restricting to conformal coupling and without the Page approximation.
+In particular, two nontrivial CSS geometries were analyzed---Roberts and Hayward spacetimes---also treated here (Section~\ref{sec:collapse3+1} and Appendix~\ref{sec:Hayward}), and differences were noted.
+In the following, we explain that the differences arise from differing assumptions, and we spell out the conditions under which the construction of~\cite{Zahn:2025tnh} applies.

-Instead of determining the quantum state from first principles---such as regularity requirements or physical boundary conditions---the author postulates a self-similar state, arguing that ``generic and unavoidable" quantum effects must respect the spacetime’s homothety.
-This motivation is intuitive but insufficient: generic self-similar critical spacetimes lack an exact timelike Killing vector, and the self-similar flow is not an isometry; hence, self-similarity acts as a constraint rather than as a mechanism for constructing modes.
+The approach adopts a self-similar state and motivates this choice by arguing that ``generic and unavoidable" quantum effects are expected to respect the spacetime’s homothety.
+This motivation is intuitive but does not by itself uniquely fix the state: generic self-similar critical spacetimes lack an exact timelike Killing vector, and the self-similar flow is not an isometry; hence, self-similarity serves as a constraint rather than providing, by itself, a constructive prescription for constructing modes.

-Therefore, a canonical choice of quantum state is highly non-trivial, and importing results proven only in stationary or asymptotically stationary geometries carries a corresponding proof obligation.
-Typically, a classical property does not automatically persist at the quantum level: fine-tuning of classical initial data and a self-similar background do not by themselves determine a unique quantum state.
-The selection of a state must rely on physical criteria applied to the quantum state itself, not merely on classical symmetries or initial conditions.\footnote{In our case, self-similarity is not imposed as part of the physical condition defining the state; a self-similar pattern for the stress tensor, $\langle T_{\mu \nu} \rangle \propto e^{(D-2)T}F_{\mu \nu}(x^i)$, emerges naturally under reasonable regularity assumptions, which then singles out a physically meaningful quantum state.}
+Therefore, a canonical choice of quantum state is highly non-trivial, and importing results proven only in stationary or asymptotically stationary geometries calls for additional justification.
+Typically, a classical property need not automatically persist at the quantum level: fine-tuning of classical initial data and a self-similar background do not by themselves determine a unique quantum state.
+The selection of a state should be guided by physical criteria applied to the quantum state itself, and not solely by classical symmetries or initial conditions.\footnote{In our case, self-similarity is not imposed as part of the physical condition defining the state; a self-similar pattern for the stress-energy tensor, $\langle T_{\mu \nu} \rangle \propto e^{(D-2)T}F_{\mu \nu}(x^i)$, emerges naturally under reasonable regularity assumptions, which then singles out a physically meaningful quantum state.}